-The first week of each month, the U.S. Department of Veterans Affairs releases a report to reflect updated claims inventory and backlog numbers for applicants requesting VA disability benefits.
-We’ll review the December 2016 veterans disability benefits statistics and see how the total number of backlog and inventory claims have changed within the past 30 days.
+The first week of every month, the U.S. Department of Veterans Affairs releases a report to reflect updated claims inventory as well as backlog numbers.
+We’ll review the December 2016 veterans disability benefits statistics and see how the total number of backlog and inventory claims have changed during the past 30 days.

 December 2016 Veterans Disability Benefits Statistics: Claims Inventory Status

 This month’s claims inventory report from the Veterans Benefits Administration includes pension as well as compensation applicants still waiting for the VA’s determination decision.
-As of December 3, 2016, there were 390,639 applications currently listed in the claims inventory.
-Much like the numbers we saw in November, this month’s numbers rose again by a few thousand claims.
+As of December 3, 2016, there were 390,639 applications in the claims inventory.
+Much like the numbers we saw during November, this month’s numbers rose again just a few thousand claims.
 Fluctuations are to be expected in the claims inventory, and what we’re seeing in the December 2016 veterans disability benefits statistics report is nearly exactly 10,000 claims more than were listed in September (380,688).

 - As of December 3, 2016: 390,639